EMR

 Coordination of Care

-Providers can see a picture of a patient's history with their clinic or office using electronic medical records (EMRs).
-This image is critical for coordinating medication, therapies, and laboratory tests.
+Electronic medical records (EMRs) provide a comprehensive view of a patient’s history within their clinic or office, crucial for coordinating medications, therapies, and laboratory tests.

 Efficiency

-EMRs help keep doctors from ordering redundant tests that aren't needed for their individuals.
-This information is designed to streamline and save time and money for clinicians and patients.
+EMRs help prevent doctors from ordering unnecessary tests, thereby improving efficiency and saving time and money for both clinicians and patients.

 Medical Errors Have Been Reduced